brucethemoose/Minecraft-Java-Arguments/README.md

 -XX:+UseZGC -XX:AllocatePrefetchStyle=1 -XX:-ZProactive
 ```

 Unfortunately, it has a significant client FPS hit on my (8-core/16 thread) laptop.
 See the "ZGC" benchmark in the benchmarks folder.

-Its not available in Java 8, and much less performant in Java 11 than in Java 17.
+> Note: Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than Java 17+.

 > Note: Allocate more RAM and more `ConcGCThreads` than you normally would for other GC, also note that ZGC does not like AllocatePrefetchStyle=3, hence setting it to 1 overrides the previous entry.